 What did you do for graduation/post-graduation?

-I did my bachelor’s degree in Physics from the University of Calcutta and went on to do my master’s from the same University.
+I did my bachelor’s degree in Physics from the University of Calcutta and went on to do my master’s in Electronic Sciences from the same University.
 During my master’s I fell in love with the world of Nanophysics and naturally went on to do my PhD in Nanoscience.

 What made you choose such an offbeat, unconventional and fascinating career?